ClearBlade/native-libraries/clearblade.md

 ## permissions.removePermissionsForResource(resourceType, resourceName, callback)

-This method removes permissions for a resource.
+This method removes all the permissions for a resource.

 * @param {string} resourceType - asset types that have the permissions.
 See above for possible values.
 * @param {string} resourceName - name of the asset have the permissions.